Articles About Astronomy (111)

 What Is a Supermoon?

 The Full Moon on April 26/27, 2021, depending on your time zone, is a Super Pink Moon.
-A Supermoon looks bigger than an average Full Moon.
+Supermoon, Full Moon—what's the difference?

 The December solstice is the summer solstice in the Southern Hemisphere and the winter solstice in the Northern Hemisphere.